sakshamyep/QuickMusic/README.md

 You can change the prefix from .env file check for BOT_PREFIX= and set your own prefix.

+Do not change search engine from Spotify to any other source as it will break autoplay feature since it is optimised for Spotify.

 # Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.